Nats mock Labour with Will Smith memes

 Luxon said the National Party did not condone any type of violence and told the Herald he had conversations with MPs who shared the meme.

-"We all make mistakes ... we should front up when we see it," he said.
+"We will make mistakes ... we should front up when we see it," he said.

 The National Party's official account and at least one of its own MPs posted memes based on the now infamous Will Smith Oscars slap before swiftly deleting them yesterday.